ProjetPP/Documentation/data-model.md

 The PPP queries/questions are trees, where leafs are *values* and nodes are *operators*.

 ### *values*
-We describe here the diferent kind of possible *values*.
+We describe here the different kind of possible *values*.

 #### *resource*
-A *resource* represents some basic object.
-It may be a person denoted by its name, a date, a location, etc. Its notation is just a string like `Douglas Adams`, `Peru` or `2014`.
+A *resource* represents something in the universe.
+It may be a person denoted by its name, a date, a location, etc. Its notation is just a string like `Douglas Adams`, `Peru`, `true` or `2014`.

 #### *list*
 A *list* is an ordered collection of *resources*.
 Its notation is a comma separated list between brackets like `[Foo, Bar]`.
 We also assimilate the list with only one element with the element itself.
 So `[Foo]` may be also written `Foo`.